 Surface EMGs constitute easy applicable and non-invasive recordings of muscle activity.
 There are however a series of possible problems that require consideration when used in patients.
 First, unlike kinetography, the correct and reliable placement of sensors is of paramount importance for comparability.
 One solution may be the use of smart clothes (Niazmand et al. 2011) and also easy wearable gloves may be of special interest (Rovini et al. 2017).
 Moreover, very little research has been conducted as to which features are particularly interesting.
 One may therefore object that the choice of standard features (Phinyomark et al. 2012) as used in our study may not be generally valid for different PD-subtypes.
 In that sense, stronger emphasis on separating tremordominant vs. bradykinetic-rigid symptoms may help in future studies to enhance generalisability.
 Despite the excellent prediction of changes in UPDRS with our method, it remains, thirdly, to be elucidated whether tasks closer to everyday-life may be useful, as well.
 In this context, Block et al. showed the possibility of classifying ON and OFF phases and predicting falls based on walking in PD-patients (Block et al. ??).
 Another aspect worth considering is the fact, that possibly lighter and more commonly available sensors, e.g. measuring kinetographic data may be a feasible alternative.
 Possibly, remote collection of several symptoms with a set of sensors may provide a comprehensive picture of the disease (Lipsmeier et al. ??)
 However, the best combination of sensor measurements and the application to everyday life is still the subject of research [35].

-Leaving possible long-term applications of sensor based therapeutic adjustments aside, one useful short-term scenario could be the adjustments of Deep Brain Stimulation (DBS) parameter settings.
+Apart from long-term applications of sensor based therapeutic adjustments , one useful short-term scenario could be the adjustments of Deep Brain Stimulation (DBS) parameter settings.
 With this invasive procedure, patients suffering from PD receive electrodes implanted in specific brain areas such as the subthalamic nucleus (STN) where high-frequency current pulses mitigate motor-symptoms within a short delay.
 Yet, the identification of the most efficient parameters is resource-intensive and may be seriously compromised when subjects require time-consuming testing of parameter sets.
 In clinical practise, the usefulness of our approach awaits further confirmation but may indeed help to ascertain the set of most useful settings, especially when combined with modern imaging techniques (Quelle?).
 Of course, only a subset of the clinical testing is included, so that practicability remains to be elucidated.

 In summary, we have identified surface EMG features and their use along with regression techniques to predict PD-patients’ decrease in motor disability after levodopa intake.
 Validation of this regression model was done on an independent set of subjects.
 This precludes the possibility that these results are due to overfitting and corroborates the use of our results for predicting motor disability with commercially available sEMG recordings.
 Hence, we lend considerable support to the notion that peripheral sensor data may be used for tailored therapies in Parkinson’s Disease in a future.